 - A coffee maker- Use whatever equipment you typically use to brew your coffee or we have an awesome blog to help you- 19 Kick Ass Ways To Brew Sensational Coffee

-- Coffee grinder- our article on coffee grinders can help you find a great one
+- Coffee grinder- our articles on coffee grinders can help you find a great one

 - Filtered water- Starting with good quality water will lead to a great cup of coffee

 - A medium sized bowl- this will be used to mix your blend

 - A notepad

 Ok - you should be ready to go!

 Follow these steps to create something that would make a coffee hipster cry…

 Step # 1 - Measure

 Measure your base coffee beans and write down on that notepad how much you used (you don't want to forget!).